This post may contain affiliate links. For more information, please read my disclosure policy.

-And with all the extra suggested books, I can easily pick up reading material for my 2nd grade daughter.
-Actually if I was just teaching her, I’d add some of the recommended books to our lessons and use the DK Animal Encyclopedia.
+And with all the extra suggested books, I can easily pick up reading material for my 2nd-grade daughter.
+Actually, if I were just teaching her, I’d add some of the recommended books to our lessons and use the DK Animal Encyclopedia.
 She has the attention span for a longer lesson, which the biology course allows for!

 Success in Science: A Manual for Science Education